AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/create-customize-certificate.md

 2. In the left navigation panel, select **Certificates**.
 The **Certificates** page opens.
 3. Select the **Published** or **Drafts** tab for the certificate you want.
 4. Open the actions menu (**…**) for the certificate, and select **Delete**.
 ![Delete certificate from the actions menu](/help\migrated\administrators\feature-summary\experience-builder\assets\custom-cert-alm_images/image_0005.png)

-Learning Manager shows a confirmation message.
+Adobe Learning Manager shows a confirmation message.
 ![Delete certificate confirmation](/help\migrated\administrators\feature-summary\experience-builder\assets\custom-cert-alm_images/image_0006.png)
 5. Select **Yes**.
 If the certificate is not attached to a learning object or instance, Learning Manager completes the deletion and may show another confirmation.

 ## Set a custom certificate as the default certificate